Sidharth29/Disease-Classification/README.md

 # Disease-Classification
-The piece of code builds a classification model to detect the prescence of a rare disease given a set of patient parameters.
-The model is constructed using a declassified patient feature set is cleaned and processed.
+An approach to evaluate the performance of different classification models to pick out instances of a rare disease given a set of patient parameters.
+The dataset used consists of a set of anonymized features at a patient level.
 One unique issue addressed with this dataset is the problem of data imbalance.
 Since the records contain more data about patients without the disease there is a chance that the model may lack the sensitivity to detect the disease if the unprocessed data is used.
-A number of common techniques to solve this problem are explored in the model before constructing the classifier
+A number of common techniques to solve this problem are explored in the preprocessing phase before the model building and evaluation

 ## Data Uploading and Preprocessing
 • The data after being read into the program is removed of NULL values